Student Support Services

 Students are invited to visit career expos organised by various organisations in Perth so that they can gain a better understandings of their career options in Perth.
 Our hospitality students are invited to visit our partner organisations such as Novotel Langley Perth Hotel during orientation week to explore their career options during and after studying with APSI.

-Please note International students holding student visas must observe their visa requirements in relation to work.
+APSI has a vast network of employers who already employ our graduates in the workforce.
+We post job vacancies on our job board so that our students are given first hand information on jobs available.
+Please note, International students holding student visas must observe their visa requirements in relation to work.
 International students are only allowed to work a maximum of 40 hours per fortnight while undertaking full-time studies.
 If the student is on workplace training, then the student can work 20 hours per week, in addition to their normal part-time work allowance.
 Workplace training or work experience included in the training course can be either paid or unpaid, depends on the arrangement with the employer.
 If you are not sure about the arrangement, please contact your course coordinator for clarification.

 For part-time/casual work in aged, home and community care, all applicants must have current Police Clearance; some jobs may require a valid Western Australia Driver’s licence and own transport with comprehensive insurance (for community care work).